XuyangBai/KPConv.pytorch/README.md

 ## TODO
 There are still some works to be done:
 - [ ] Deformable KPConv.
 Currently I have only implemented the rigid KPConv.
 - [ ] Speed up.
 For current implementation, the `collate_fn` where the neighbor indices and pooling indices are calculated, is too slow.
 In the tf version, the author implement 2 tensroflow C++ wrapper which is quite efficient.
+I am planing to write C++ extention using pytorch.
 - [ ] Maybe other datasets.